Emergency-Response-Demo/erdemo.io/rht_marketplace.md

 ## 3.6.
 Procedure
 ### 3.6.1.
 Subscriptions and Entitlements to Support ER-Demo
 #### 3.6.1.1.
 Red Hat Runtimes
+Needed for supported Quarkus, SpringBoot, JDG, AMQ Streams, Vert.x and RH-SSO

 #### 3.6.1.2.
 Red Hat Process Automation ???
 1. ER-Demo install does not use a Red Hat Process Automation operator
+2. Needed for process-service and incident-priority-service

 #### 3.6.1.3.
 CrunchyData PostgreSQL

 # 4. Migration to Different Cloud